United States -- History -- Civil War, 1861-1865

 Call Number: MS 216

-Overview: Materials relating to the Civil War including correspondence of military leaders on both sides, military documents, commissions, orders, inventories and administrative records, and private correspondence of important figures in the war.
+Abstract: Materials relating to the Civil War including correspondence of military leaders on both sides, military documents, commissions, orders, inventories and administrative records, and private correspondence of important figures in the war.
 There are also letters from soldiers in the field and citizens viewing the progress of the war.
 In addition there are many autographs and memorabilia including Confederate war bonds, patriotic stationery and about a dozen photographs.
-In all some 120 names are...
+In all some 120 names...

 Call Number: MS 244

-Overview: Correspondence, diaries, proclamations, and drafts of letters chiefly relating to the Civil War, but also including letters from the Jacksonian period.
+Abstract: Correspondence, diaries, proclamations, and drafts of letters chiefly relating to the Civil War, but also including letters from the Jacksonian period.
 The major portion of the collection concerns the siege of Fort Sumter with letters from both Major Robert Anderson and General P.G.T.
 Beauregard.
 Included also are a diary kept by General S. Wylie Crawford during the siege and two letters from Abraham Lincoln.
-Other portions of the collection concern Lincoln as a political figure; the relations...
+Other portions of the collection concern Lincoln as a political figure; the...

 Call Number: MS 496A